Mary Sue Rich finally had enough.

 But if history is any indication, that suspicion has proven to be pretty sticky, and it's attached itself to a bunch of different styles — hoodies, construction boots, do-rags.

-Sagging, though, has been a uniquely long-lived source of agita.
+Sagging, though, has been a oddly long-lived source of agita.

 Los Angeles police officer Victor Vinson was talking to an audience of local parents, warning them about the lure of street gangs.
 He told them how they might recognize if their own kids had come under the thrall of gangs.
 The biggest tell, he said, was their sagging pants.